mobilecoinfoundation/mcips/text/0068-dcap-evidence-in-block-metadata.md

 [drawbacks]: #drawbacks

 This requires a block version bump since it changes the `BlockMetadataContents`.
+Consumers that only know about block version 3 will be unable to verify `BlockMetadataContents` or the attestation evidence it contains.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The `VerificationReport` and `DcapEvidence` were disparate enough that it didn't seem feasible to try and convert a `DcapEvidence` into a `VerificationReport`.

-While requiring a version bump, this change is able to be backwards compatible such that clients only knowing about version 3 can still consume the blocks.
-They will **not** be able to perform verification due to lacking the necessary evidence.

 # Prior art
 [prior-art]: #prior-art